tiwansh/EyeDrops/README.md

 5. In command field, enter "python3 'path_where_the_code_is_saved'" For eg. I have entered - python3 "/home/anshuman/PycharmProjects/desktop_notifier/code.py"
 6.Enter any comment you would like

+P.S.
+There might be an error while installing the notify2 package in your virtual environment which states something like "dbus is a dependency and not found."
+In that case you must install python-dbus using python3 install python3-dbus.
+In case it again throws error, please switch to your base interpreter.
+If you still want to run the project in the virtual environment, you will have to install the python-dbus using the binaries since it throws exception with pip.